HypeReel

 AI-narrated highlight clips from your gameplay

-Drop a gameplay clip into HypeReel and get back a polished highlight video with AI narration in your companion's voice.
+Drop a gameplay clip into HypeReel and get back a polished highlight video with AI narration in a persona voice you pick at clip time.
 The 20-minute edit becomes a 2-minute render.

-Drop in raw gameplay, get back a highlight
+Drop in raw gameplay, get back a narrated highlight

 Drag a clip into HypeReel.
-It identifies the moments worth keeping, trims around them, and adds AI narration in your companion's voice.
+It identifies the moments worth hyping and lays down AI narration in a persona voice you pick at clip time, aligned to the highlight beats.
 Ready-to-post in minutes, not hours.

 Ready for vertical or horizontal